kissbom/kissbom-spec/README.rst

 purl and SPDX license expressions have their own spec.

-Content is UTF-8-encoded and can be seralized as JSON, YAML, CSV or any other format.
+Content is UTF-8-encoded and can be serialized as JSON, YAML, CSV or any other format.

 The extensions for KISS BOM files are ".kissbom.json", ".kissbom.yml",